Skip to main content

 ItemDescription

-Applying the AppGuard SDK
+How to Apply the AppGuard SDK

-• Open your Xcode project and go to Project > TARGETS:ProjectName > Build Phases > Link Binary With Libraries, and click the Add[+] button at the bottom.
+2. In Xcode, go to Project > TARGETS:ProjectName > Build Phases > Link Binary With Libraries, and click the Add[+] button at the bottom.

 Applying the AppGuard Config Files

-• Open your project and go to Project > TARGETS:ProjectName > Build Phases > Copy Bundle Resources, and click the Add[+] button at the bottom.
+2. In Xcode, go to Project > TARGETS:ProjectName > Build Phases > Copy Bundle Resources, and click the Add[+] button at the bottom.

-• In the [Choose items to add:] window, click the [Add Other] button at the bottom.
+3. In the [Choose items to add:] window, click [Add Other].

 typedef void (*PAPPGUARDAPPCALLBACK)(int type, int code, const char *pData);